alexandro591/AutoKeyloggerEmail/README.md

 Be sure to disable two factor authentication in your gmail account, and enable access through less secure apps.

-Also you can send commands to that pc like a terminal, sending as an email to yourself and in the subject the command you want to send.
+Also you can send commands to the pc where this is installed, like a terminal, sending an email to yourself and in the subject the command you want to send.